Francessco121/dino-recomp/BUILDING.md

     - Can either be the version included with Visual Studio ("Clang (MSVC CLI)") or another version of clang-cl you have installed.
 3. In the CMake tab, under Build (and Debug/Launch), set the build target to `DinosaurPlanetRecompiled`.
 6. Using the CMake extension, you now should be able to build the project!

-##### Linux
-1. Add the following to your **workspace** configuration: `"cmake.generator": "Ninja"`
-    - If the CMake extension automatically configured CMake before adding this, you will need to delete the build folder and reconfigure.
-2. In the CMake tab, under Configure, select Clang as the compiler.
-3. In the CMake tab, under Build (and Debug/Launch), set the build target to `DinosaurPlanetRecompiled`.
-4. Using the CMake extension, you now should be able to build the project!

 #### Debugging
 The project can be launched/debugged with your extension of preference, such as [ms-vscode.cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) or [vadimcn.vscode-lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).